andarielsec/crowntitanium/README.md

 5. **Kyber-CRYSTAL and dilithium (Post-Quantum Resistant)**: The last encryption layer is a Kyber-CRYSTAL and dilithium algorithm which is known to be extremely performant.
     1. Generates Public and Private Key using KEM

 - As you see CROWNTITANIUM uses 11 different keys for a complete encryption or decryption of a file.
+A single file goes through seven different encryption layers until it is fully encrypted.

 > add support for custom CROWNTITANIUM-over-HTTPS (CoH) and signing support.